microsoft/notebook-nanoservice/README.md

 Quickly and effortlessly expose your notebook's capabilities via a REST API.

-Combine with Ngrok to share your notebook's functionality with others.

-This library is not intended for production use, but it provides a low-friction way to prototype a small backend service.
+> **Note:** This library is designed to scaffold a small backend service for ease of development and prototyping purposes only.
+Not for production use.

 ## Features
 * Hot functions - redefine your functions as you go without restarting the service.
-* No decoration required, all functions are exposed.
+* No decoration required.
 * Auto serialization for primitive types, lists, Pandas dataframes, and images.
 Extensible for other types.
 * Works with Jupyter & Spark notebooks, probably others.
-* Tiny footprint without requirements.
+* Tiny footprint.
+* API manifest in JSON or markdown, suitable for use with LLMs.

 ## Installation
 ```bash